 In 2017, Claire left New York City to pursue a path in alignment with her deeper calling to uphold environmental and human justice.
 She pursued an AmeriCorps national service term with the Nevada Conservation Corps on a physically demanding crew team operating out of the Mojave Desert.

 In August of 2018 Claire found home deep in the jungles of Thailand as a teacher in Mae Ra Moe refugee camp with survivors of conflict and persecution in Burma.
 She is forever indebted to the radical hospitality of the people of Burma who welcomed her in.
 Claire returned to Indianapolis with a fierce commitment to pursue avenues of peace development and is currently active in humanitarian work within the Thai/Burma region.

 Claire gained domestic experience with U.S. Refugee Resettlement and interfaith understanding as an AmeriCorps member serving with the Center for Interfaith Cooperation.
 Through her placement site, The Dwelling Place, she helped develop the Welcome to America program.

-Claire also serves as a board member with several other multi-cultural non-profit organizations including the Congo American Bridge, Hope for Tomorrow, The Crane Center for Mass Atrocity Prevention, and New Foundation Intercultural Communities (NFIC).
+Claire also serves as a board member with several other multi-cultural non-profit organizations including the Congo American Bridge, Hope for Tomorrow, and The Crane Center for Mass Atrocity Prevention.
 She is a trained Climate Reality Leader through the Climate Reality Project and speaks on the intersectionality of climate change, displacement, and the refugee crisis.